Decision Review System (DRS)

 Cricketers can refer to the Decision Review System (DRS) in two ways:

-- If the team is on the batting side, players can request to watch the episode to ensure their player is not eliminated.
+- If a team is on the batting side, players can request a review of the play to ensure their player is not eliminated.

-- If the team is on the bowler side, the cricketers ask if the opposing player is eliminated.
+- If a team is on the bowler’ side, cricketers ask if the opposing player is eliminated.

 To request Decision Review System (DRS) assistance, you can raise your hands in a “T” shape.
 You can also use a bat and a hand.
-Any team can make requests until it reaches the limit.
+Any team can make requests until they reach the limit.

 Decision Review System (DRS): The Ultimate Solution